microsoft/TypeScript-Handbook/pages/Advanced Types.md

         this.value += operand;
         return this;
     }
+    public multiply(operand: number): this {
-    // ... other operations go here ...
+    // ... rest of code goes here ...
 }

 let v = new BasicCalculator(2)